Pay-Per-Mile Car Insurance

 Overview

 Metromile's pay-per-mile insurance charges a monthly base rate plus a per-mile fee, making it ideal for low-mileage drivers.
-It uses a tracking device to monitor mileage but doesn't offer discounts, so savings depend entirely on how little you drive.
+It uses a tracking device to monitor mileage but doesn't offer discounts, so savings depend on how little you drive.

-Available in: AZ, CA, IL, NJ, OR, PA, VA and WA
+Available in AZ, CA, IL, NJ, OR, PA, VA and WA

 Company logo for Liberty Mutual